No results found

-Home / Population and society / Articles / Where has the US gotten more diverse in recent years?
+Home / Population / Articles / Where has the US gotten more diverse in recent years?
 Almost everywhere.

 As the nation’s share of the non-Hispanic white population decreased — and the number of Hispanic and Asian people grew, nearly every part of the country became more diverse.
 However, some spots in the country’s most populous states grew less diverse.